brand impact awards

-Welcome to the third annual Brand Impact Awards
+Welcome to the fourth annual Brand Impact Awards

 An international awards scheme that celebrates creative excellence and consistency across branding design, brought to you by Computer Arts.